espv/CSE-Modeling-Framework/README.md

 # A Methodology to Model the Execution of Communication Software for Accurate Network Simulation

-If you want the instrumented TinyOS code, scripts, signatures and ns-3 execution environment, run the following bash command to download the git submodules:
+If you want the instrumented TinyOS code, scripts, signatures and ns-3 execution environment, either clone those repositories individually, or run the following bash command to download the git submodules:
 ```
 git submodule update --init instrumented-code-plus-output/instrumented-tinyos-plus-configs-and-scripts ns-3-extended-with-execution-environment
 ```